SAP-samples/abap-cheat-sheets/13_Program_Flow_Logic.md

 - The components of such relational expressions can be [comparisons](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abencomparison_glosry.htm) or [predicates](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenpredicate_glosry.htm).
 Note that for [comparison expressions](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abencomparison_expression_glosry.htm), the comparisons are carried out according to [comparison rules](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenlogexp_rules.htm).

 The following code snippet shows a selection of possible expressions and operands of such expressions using a big `IF` statement.
 Certainly, such a huge statement is far from ideal.
 Here, the intention is to just cover many syntax options in one go for demonstration purposes.
-For more information on built-in functions, you can refer to the [Misc Built-In Functions](/24_Misc_Builtin_Functions.md) cheat sheet.
+For more information on built-in functions, you can refer to the [Built-In Functions](24_Builtin_Functions.md) cheat sheet.

 ```abap
 "Some declarations to be used in the IF statement below